 Disruption of the mechanism due to a fracture or ligamentous injury results in instability of the wrist due to loss of synchronicity and change in contact pattern of carpal bones.

 Instability of the wrist, over time, result in arthritis of the wrist.

 Injuries to the Wrist Joint

 Fracture of the Scaphoid

-Scaphoid is common carpal bone to fracture and often breaks when fall occurs on outstretched hand.
+Scaphoid is a common carpal bone to fracture and often breaks when a fall occurs on an outstretched hand.